JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 If a library is published with Gradle metadata enabled and a consumer enables the metadata as well, the consumer may specify a single dependency on the library in a common source set, and a corresponding platform-specific variant will be chosen, if available, for each of the compilations.
 Consider a `sample-lib` library built for the JVM and JS and published with experimental Gradle metadata.
- Then it is enough for the consumers to add `enableFeaturePreview('GRADLE_METADATA)` and specify a single dependency:
+ Then it is enough for the consumers to add `enableFeaturePreview('GRADLE_METADATA')` and specify a single dependency:

 <div class="sample" markdown="1" theme="idea" mode='groovy'>